 Typical class sizes in Sekororo schools are over 50 and individual attention for pupils in the classroom setting is virtually impossible.
 The results of running the programme were astounding.
 Children got it.
 They realised they were not stupid.
 They COULD do it.
 They learnt to read, write and add up and in many cases caught up with their peers and moved up grades.
 After one year of running the intervention programme on average children increased their score in goverment tests by 20 out of 100 across all grades!
 For example, a child who got 15% at the start of the year got 35% at the end of the year, which is a phenomenal 133% increase!

-We want to bring a representative from each of the 17 schools to attend a training programme at primary schools in South Oxfordshire.
+We waned to bring a representative from each of the 17 schools to attend a training programme at primary schools in South Oxfordshire.

-We need to raise the funds to fly these representatives to the UK.
-All accommodation will be provided by local volunteers and the training will all be done by UK teachers and teaching assistants at no cost.
+We needed to raise the funds to fly these representatives to the UK.
+All accommodation was to be provided by local volunteers and the training will all be done by UK teachers and teaching assistants at no cost.

 Schools beyond Limpopo are already hearing about this work so ultimately the intervention class programme may spread across the whole of South Africa, benefitting thousands of children